wilmertdelorbe/web-portfolio/README.md

-# web-portfolio
+# Web-portfolio
-A page to show a portfolio of web applications I've worked on.
+this is a page to showcase a portfolio of web applications I've worked on.
+# Live-Application